 If you wish to decline your offer, you can go into Clearing.
-In 2019, for the first time ever UCAS have added a feature where you can self-release into Clearing if you wish to decline your offers.
+Since 2019, Ucas has provided a feature where you can self-release into Clearing if you wish to decline your offers.

 If you miss your firm offer

 Don't give up completely as there's still a chance they might accept you.
-First of all, check UCAS Track.
-If Track says your place is 'unconditional' then you're fine.
+First of all, check Ucas Track.
+If Track says your place is confirmed then you're fine.
 Relax, celebrate and leave the phone lines clear – you don't need to phone your university 'just to check'.

 If Track shows that you've been unsuccessful, it's time to rethink your options for September.
 Although it can feel tempting to call your firm choice university and ask them to rethink offering you place, there's not much point.
 The uni will have spent time already contemplating your application and their decision will be final.